webix-hub/docs/data/api/ui.spreadsheet_freezecolumns.md

 @params:

-- columns		number		the number of columns to freeze, starting from 0 (zero)
+- columns		number		the amount of columns to freeze, starting from 0 (zero)